nmazda/BubbleProject/SimToLabeledBubbleData/README.md

 # Simulation To Labeled Bubble Data

-This repository contains scripts for processing images in three main steps: converting original images to resized squares, generating realistic images using a Pix2Pix model, and combining paired images.
+This repository contains scripts for processing images in following main steps to generated labeled bubble data from Simulation images:
+1) Converting original images to resized squares
+2) Generating realistic images using a Pix2Pix model
+3) Combining paired images.
 Follow the instructions below to execute each step.
+4) ...

 ## Step 1: Converting Original Images to Resized Squares